 The Master of Science degree is offered in Human Development and Family Studies.
 The course of study is designed to provide for thorough study of the principles of Human Development across the life span, current issues and research, and applications to practical situations.
-Special emphasis is placed on development within family relationships and on the transactions between developing individuals and social institutions.
+Special emphasis is placed on development within varieties of family structures and on the transactions between developing individuals and social institutions.

-Admission to the Program requires, in addition to the Graduate College Application, respectable scores on the Graduate Record Examination indicating aptitude for graduate study and an interview leading to preparation of a proposed plan of study and statement of goals.
-Applicants are admitted only if the faculty and applicant agree mutually that the plan of study is appropriate to the student's goals and the capabilities.
+Admission to the Program requires, in addition to the Graduate College Application, respectable scores on the Graduate Record Examination indicating aptitude for graduate study and an interview leading to preparation of a statement of goals and a proposed plan of study.
+Admission is granted only if the faculty and applicant agree that the plan of study is appropriate to the student's goals and the capabilities of the program faculty.